mongodb/docs/source/includes/list-table-cluster-http-response.rst

    * - | ``providerSettings``
        | ``.diskIOPS``
-     - integer
+     - number
-     - Maximum input/output operations per second (IOPS) the system can perform.
+     - Maximum |iops| the system can perform.

    * - | ``providerSettings``
        | ``.diskTypeName``
      - string
-     - **Azure Only** The disk type of the server's root volume.
+     - Disk type of the server's root volume for Azure instances.

        The following table lists the possible values for this field, and their corresponding storage size.